Sindisil/line_edit/docs/dev/design.md

 that encompass comfort, happiness, and effectiveness/productivity).

-To that end, and just for fun, I'm bootstrapping lned using ed, and then intend to se lned to complete its own development.
+To that end, and just for fun, I'm bootstrapping lned using ed, and then intend to use lned to complete its own development.
 As of this writing, the plan is then to use lned to bootstrap development on a terminal based screen editor (scrned).

 For these reasons, simplicity (to the point of "simplest thing that will reasonably work") should be the overarching design focus for lned.

-This document is intended to flesh out the design of lned using pseudocode.
+This document is intended to flesh out the design of lned using pseudocode, as well as provide a space to hash out design alternatives.

 ## Data Types